 Ashnard: You?
 Cut me down?
 Heee...
 Good.
 If you possess the strength to do so, then so be it.

-Both Serpent and Master Albert from Mega Man ZX display traits of this, especially Serpent.
+- Both Serpent and Master Albert from Mega Man ZX display traits of this, especially Serpent.
 Other examples include Aeolus, who believes only the intelligent deserve to live, and Atlas, who believes mankind can only grow and evolve through suffering thanks to her past as a soldier from a country overrun by Mavericks.

 The world Chiaki is trying to create is logically impossible.
 Even if she succeeds and the world of Yosuga is created, there would still be some individuals who aren't as strong as others.
 By Chiaki's logic, these individuals would be unnecessary.
 Thus, her vision of a world without unnecessary things cannot be made into a reality.

 - This is also the Chaos philosophy in Shin Megami Tensei I, where in supporting Lucifer, you fight to eliminate God and create a world where the strong can freely prey upon the weak, and where demonkind are no longer bound by the restraints of God's creation.
 In Devil Survivor, this is not a belief system you can actively subscribe to.
 Setting demonkind loose on the world is the result of failure, not success.